 Popular Skills for Manufacturing Director

-Manufacturing Directors generally report applying a varied skill set to their work.
-Most notably, skills in Lean Manufacturing, Operations Management, Manufacturing Process Engineering, and Project Management are correlated to pay that is above average.
+Manufacturing Directors seem to require a number of specific skills.
+Most notably, skills in Lean Manufacturing, Manufacturing Process Engineering, Operations Management, and Project Management are correlated to pay that is above average.
 Those listing Engineering Design as a skill should be prepared for drastically lower pay.
-Production Management and People Management also typically command lower compensation.
-For most people, competency in Lean Manufacturing indicates knowledge of Operations Management.
+People Management and Production Management also typically command lower compensation.
+It is often found that people who know Lean Manufacturing are also skilled in Operations Management.

 Pay by Experience Level for Manufacturing Director